dcebotarenco/dcebotarenco.github.io/content/posts/reactor-connection-pool/index.md

 That's pretty much it. \
 You just have to monitor the throughput, see if a tweak of settings is needed.
+The reactor connection pool is pretty the same as a JDBC connection pool.

 Btw, the same strategy can be applied for the famous prematurely closed exception cases. \